NumanKilincoglu/flight-booking/READMEe.md

 ## Project Structure

-- **client/**: The front-end of the flight booking application built with React, HTML, CSS.
+- **client/**: The front-end of the flight booking application built with React, HTML, and CSS.
 - **server/**: The back-end application that manages flight information and reservation processes using Node.js and Express.js.

 ## Installation